 Let’s start with one of my favorite Employee Engagement KPIs.
 The Net Promoter Score (NPS) describes how likely an employee recommend the company as a place to work.
 The KPIs originated in marketing.
 However, I consider it immensely powerful.

 However, there’s a minor negative aspect.
 Collecting the data for this KPI requires some effort (e. g. employee survey).
 Therefore, you can update the KPIs only once or twice a year.

 2 — Turnover Rate

 One of the most essential HR and Employee Engagement KPIs.
 And definitely one, you should —always— have a close eye on!

-The turnover rates put the number of employees that quit in relation to the number of employees at the beginning of a period.
+The turnover rates put the number of employees who quit in relation to the number of employees at the beginning.
 Lets’s make an example.
 Assuming the number of employees at the beginning of a year is 100.
 Now, in the year, ten employees quit.
 That leads to a turnover rate of 10%.

 Try to aim for a turnover rate that’s below 10%.
 Of course, this depends on your business industry.
-However, market researches consider a turnover rate below 10% as okay.
+However, market researchers consider a turnover rate below 10% as okay.

 3 — Absenteeism

 Wow, what a word!
-When I first heard this word, I thought it is about some kind of disease.
-Well, actually, this isn’t that wrong.
+When I first heard this word, I thought it was about some disease.
+Well, this isn’t that wrong.
 Absenteeism or the absence rate calculates the relation of absent days to the total number of working days.